cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 	2.0,2.0
 	```

-	then `combineTool.py -M MultiDimFit toy-hgg-125.root --algo fixed --fromfile fixed.csv` will run `--algo fixed` at each of the points in the file.
+	and `combineTool.py -M MultiDimFit toy-hgg-125.root --fromfile fixed.csv` will run `--algo fixed` at each of these points.

 -  **`grid`**:  Scan a fixed grid of points with approximately N points in total. `combine -M MultiDimFit toy-hgg-125.root --algo grid --points=10000`.
     * You can partition the job in multiple tasks by using the options `--firstPoint` and `--lastPoint`.
 For complicated scans, the points can be split as described in the [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission) section.
 The output file will contain a column `deltaNLL` with the difference in negative log-likelihood with respect to the best fit point.
 Ranges/contours can be evaluated by filling TGraphs or TH2 histograms with these points.